 So, let’s talk about working with a chronic illness.

 This post first came about rather spontaneously, following preparations for a livestream where I was to discuss accessible employment and managing work with a chronic illness.
-It was whilst doing my prep that it hit me: although there are a fair few of us talking about our personal experiences, there isn’t really a great deal of practical support and signposting to actual resources and opportunities.
+It was whilst doing my prep that it hit me: although many of us talk about our personal experiences, there isn’t really a great deal of practical support and signposting to actual resources and opportunities.

-So, that’s led me here: to a blog post hastily put together before the livestream, which I’ve since returned to and have been expanding ever since.
+So, that led me to here.
+A blog post hastily put together before the livestream, which I’ve since returned to and have been expanding ever since.
 It’s no secret that there simply aren’t enough flexible opportunities out there for chronically ill people, with many employers yet to realise they’re missing out on a huge wealth of talent, but I’m working on it.
-And in the meantime, I hope these resources go some way in helping others to kick-start your own career.
+And in the meantime, I hope these resources go some way in helping you to kick-start your own career.
 In my humble opinion, any organisation would be lucky to have you.

 - BBC’s Extend Hub: a talent recruitment hub for disabled people, providing industry opportunities in journalism, production, technology and business.

 - EmployAbility: a portal of events and vacancies specifically for disabled students and graduates.

 - Change100: Leonard Cheshire’s database of paid 3-month internship opportunities with top UK employers.
 I will say that I had a not-so-positive experience with this one in 2016, where my application was rejected on the grounds that I wasn’t well enough to work full-time: in my opinion, quite a contradiction for a scheme that hails itself as wholly accessible and inclusive.
 However, I’ve heard that they’re now committed to implementing more flexible working going forwards, so I wouldn’t rule it out purely based on my experience!